resurfaceio/logger-java/README.md

 # resurfaceio-logger-java
 &copy; 2016 Resurface Labs LLC, All Rights Reserved

+This library makes it easy to log server usage including HTTP request/response details.

+## Dependencies

+No runtime dependencies to conflict with your app.
+Requires Java 8.

 ## Installing with Maven

 Add these sections to your pom.xml: